-Registration through ShoWorks will open on Thursday, Aug.
-26, 2021, at 9 a.m.
-All cattle must be registered online to show, and there will be no exceptions to this rule.
-Registration will close on Sunday, Oct.
-17, 2021, at 11:59 p.m.
-If you miss the entry deadline, you will not be able to exhibit cattle at the 2021 show with the exception of cattle bought at the sale.
-More information can be found on the Junior Show or Supreme Row Sale Info pages.
+Registration for the 2023 Expo through ShoWorks will open on Thursday, Aug.
+14. All cattle must be registered online to show.
+There will be no exceptions to this rule.
+Registration for the junior show will close on Wednesday, Oct.
+11 at 11:59 p.m.
+If you miss the entry deadline, you will not be able to exhibit cattle with the exception of cattle bought at the sale.
+More information can be found on the Junior Show page.

 Can I substitute cattle?